 Future Bangladesh Python Project trips hope to return with Animesh to the swamp forest to make a better survey of the area during both day and night hours, in order to see whether a wider array of herp species (possibly including Rainbow Water Snakes, Red-necked Keelbacks, Buff-striped Keelbacks, Indian Rat Snakes, Monocled Cobras, and a number of species of kraits).
 I want to thank Animesh and all of GES for sharing these places and their experiences with us, and am looking forward to seeing them again next year.

-If you are interested in the Bangladesh Python Project, you can read more at the project’s Facebook page.
+If you are interested in the Creative Conservation Alliance, you can read more at the project’s Facebook page.